Exocortex/OauthExample/README.md

 #### Error message
 Error messages are returned in request query `'err'`when client fails to apply for authorization code.
-Error messages are returned through response when authenticattion and apply for token.
+Error messages are returned through response when authenticattion or apply for token fails.